scvalex/daemons/Memo.md

           _                   -> error "invalid command"

 Next, we parse the arguments into a command and send it to the daemon.
-We call `runClient` with the port we gave earlier to `startDaemon` and with the parsed command.
+We call `runClient` with the port we gave earlier to `ensureDaemonRunning` and with the parsed command.

         print (res :: Maybe Response)